MAINE MEDICAL CENTER

 The Geary student will be asked to complete an evaluation and provide feedback relative to their experience at the end of the program.

 The completed CBO tool will be sent to Human Resources at the end of the summer.
 In addition, the Nursing Director will provide an overall evaluation to be shared with the Geary student and sent to Human Resources.
 USM also has a form for course evaluation.

 At the end of the summer semester, an evaluation with the student, preceptor, and faculty member will take place.
 The student and preceptor document clinical hours on a form provided.
 Two evaluation forms are to be completed with one given to USM and the other to Maine Medical Center Human Resources.

 Contact persons for problems or questions about the Geary Student Program

 The USM School of Nursing will coordinate, screen candidates for qualifications, and meet with MMC to coordinate this program.
-Questions about Geary application may be referred to Jean Dvorak, MS, RN, at USM, 780-4450 firstname.lastname@example.org
+Questions about Geary application may be referred to the program coordinator, Jean Dvorak, MS, RN, at USM, 780-4450 firstname.lastname@example.org